gshanmukhi2011/notification-prioritization-engine/architecture/design.md

 ### Design Principle

 The system balances user experience and business needs by ensuring important notifications are delivered while minimizing unnecessary interruptions.
+---

+## 7. Fallback Strategy & Reliability

+The system is designed to fail safely and avoid losing important notifications.

+### 1. AI or Scoring Service Failure

+If the scoring component is slow or unavailable:

+- The system falls back to rule-based logic only.
+- Critical notifications are still delivered immediately.
+- Non-critical notifications are handled conservatively (prefer Later instead of Never).

+### 2. Redis Failure

+If fast storage (Redis) is unavailable:

+- The system uses database counters as backup.
+- Duplicate prevention falls back to basic message comparison.

+### 3. Scheduler Failure

+If the scheduler service fails:

+- Time-sensitive notifications are sent immediately.
+- Deferred notifications are retried.

+### 4. No Silent Failures

+- Every failure is logged.
+- Important notifications are never dropped without logging.
+- Monitoring alerts are triggered for system failures.

+---

+### Reliability Principle

+The system prioritizes safety and user trust over aggressive suppression.
+It ensures important alerts are not missed even during partial outages.